 - Mrs. I.M.
 Batchellor, Librarian of the School of Electrical Engineering, 1927-1938

 William Henry Hyde, Jr., 1940-1945 Librarian for Mechanical and Electrical Engineering and eventually Civil Engineering.
-He combined and reorganized the libraries into one, added many new volumes, cataloged books, and extended the hours.
+He combined and reorganized the libraries into one in Sibley Hall, added many new volumes, cataloged books, and extended the hours.
 He left to become the university librarian at Illinois Institute of Technology.

 Jeanette Poor Wood, Librarian 1945-1973 (lived 1916-1978)

-Jeanette Wood was the first engineering librarian to move into Carpenter Hall.
+Jeanette Wood was the first engineering librarian to move from Sibley into Carpenter Hall.
 Jeanette Poor Wood was the first librarian hired to oversee the newly created Engineering Library in Carpenter Hall in 1957.
 (Prior to this smaller department libraries existed in engineering departments, Sibley (mechanical), Lincoln (civil), Franklin (electrical) and Olin (chemical) Halls.
 Jeannette was in Sibley Hall).
 She graduated from Simmons College in 1937, and held positions in the John Crerar Library in Chicago and the RCA Victor Division in Harrison, New Jersey before she came to Cornell.
 She was chair of the Engineering School Libraries Committee, American Society for Engineering Education from 1958-1960.
 This picture is from the Simmons College yearbook of 1937.

 Mary McElroy, Director 1973- 1981